-Plaintiff next argues that the exclusion of evidence of how and by whom the "real killers" were discovered prevented him from demonstrating malice and left the jury to infer that defendants themselves played some role in plaintiff's exoneration.
+- ¶ 136 Plaintiff next argues that the exclusion of evidence of how and by whom the "real killers" were discovered prevented him from demonstrating malice and left the jury to infer that defendants themselves played some role in plaintiff's exoneration.
 Plaintiff maintains that he was prejudiced by this exclusion.
-We reject plaintiff's claim.

-The Schneider and Miller evidence, which federal authorities received while investigating other crimes, was critical in plaintiff's view to allow the jury to infer that, if defendants were not the ones who ultimately apprehended the "real killers," it was more likely than not that they acted with malice in the interrogation room by making plaintiff out to be the murderer.
+We reject plaintiff's claim. - The evidence of Schneider's and Miller's involvement, which federal authorities received while investigating other crimes, was critical, in plaintiff's view, to allow the jury to infer that, if defendants were not the ones who ultimately apprehended the "real killers," it was more likely than not that they acted with malice by making plaintiff out to be the murderer.
 Plaintiff argues that the jury should have had a full picture in front of it to assess malice.
 He asserts that, without the Outlaw evidence, the jury likely inferred that plaintiff was pardoned based on defendants' continuing investigation and that, if they continued their investigation and ultimately sought out the truth, they must not have acted with malice during the interrogation and when they charged plaintiff.
-Plaintiff argues that he should have been allowed to rebut this inference.

-We disagree with plaintiff that there was a reasonable likelihood that the jury inferred that defendants played a role in plaintiff's exoneration.
-As defendants note, none of the trial evidence suggested that defendants played such role and the trial court generally limited the testimony to the interrogation period.
+Plaintiff argues that he should have been allowed to rebut this inference. - We disagree with plaintiff that there was a reasonable likelihood that the jury inferred that defendants played a role in plaintiff's exoneration.
+As defendants note, none of the trial evidence suggested that defendants played such a role, and the trial court generally limited the testimony to the interrogation period.
 Furthermore, plaintiff's assertion is speculative.
 It is equally, if not more, likely that the jury, if it inferred anything on this issue, inferred that a witness came forward with relevant evidence.
-In other words, the lack of evidence that defendants played a role does not necessarily only require a finding that defendants continued to work to exonerate plaintiff.
-Nevertheless, we cannot conclude that the trial court's ruling was unreasonable or an abuse of discretion.
-Throughout the proceedings the court commented that it was attempting to avoid a "mini-trial" concerning plaintiff's potential involvement in the murders (i.e., referring to Ignasiak's statement that plaintiff contracted with the Outlaws to have his parents murdered).
+In other words, the lack of evidence that defendants played no role does not necessarily lead only to the conclusion that defendants continued to investigate until they exonerated plaintiff.
+In any case, we cannot conclude that the trial court's ruling was unreasonable or an abuse of discretion.
+Throughout the proceedings the court commented that it was attempting to avoid a "mini-trial" concerning plaintiff's potential involvement in the murders (i.e., referring to Ignasiak's statement that plaintiff contracted with Miller to have his parents murdered).
 In this context, the court reasonably excluded the Outlaw evidence.

-D. Jury Instruction
+¶ 139 D. Jury Instruction

-Plaintiff's final argument is that, if this court remands the cause for a new trial, the trial court erred in giving the jury instruction on malice.
-He concedes that he failed to preserve this issue for review.
-Given that we have rejected plaintiff's claims concerning the evidentiary rulings, we need not address this request.
+Plaintiff's final argument is that the trial court erred in giving the jury instruction on malice.
+He concedes that he failed to preserve this issue for review and asks that we address it only if we remand the cause for a new trial.
+Given that we are not remanding the cause for a new trial, because we have rejected plaintiff's claims concerning the evidentiary rulings, we need not address this argument.

-IV.
+¶ 141 III.
 CONCLUSION

-For the foregoing reasons, the judgment of the circuit court of McHenry County is affirmed.
+- ¶ 142 For the foregoing reasons, the judgment of the circuit court of McHenry County is affirmed. - ¶ 143 Affirmed.

-Affirmed.